 At the eastern edge of Europe lies the ring of the Carpathian Mountains.
 The plains within these mountains were once the homeland of the Dacians, one of Rome’s great enemies, who were conquered in AD106.

 Here the Romans stretched their defensive frontier from the Danube across the Carpathians to the Black Sea, in a complex system combining the naturally defensive geography with forts, walls and ditches.
 Once again at the frontier of empires in the Medieval period, nobles and princes fortified themselves behind Gothic castle walls, inspiring all sorts of Transylvanian legends....

-- Visit Histria, the largest excavation site in Romania
+- Visit Histria, the largest archaeological site in Romania

 - Explore the iconic Bran Castle